philiplinden/yahs/docs/devlog.md

 attack.
 Each raycast hits a point on the surface of the collider and the normal and differential area is used to compute the drag force for each one.

+Turns out air viscosity also changes with altitude for the standard atmosphere.
+I learned today that there is also _dynamic_ viscosity and _kinematic_ viscosity.
+The latter is the former divided by the density.
+So as density changes, so too does viscosity.
+These two types are really just different ways to express the same thing.

+In any case, I will wire up drag to be calculated from the bounding-sphere of the collider.
+That way I can get a simple drag calculation working before wiring up the more complex stuff and ignore things like shear and asymmetry for now.

+I reorganized the module hierarchy again shut up I'm not the problem you are.

 - Split the `forces` module into `body` and `aero`.
 The base `forces` module contains the common code for all forces.
 - Added `AeroPlugin` for computing drag on solid bodies.